danschultz/frappe/README.md

 ## Example

-Lets write an auto-complete movie widget with Frappé.
+Let's write an auto-complete movie widget with Frappé.
 The widget has an input field for the movie name, and a list element that displays movies that most closely match the user's input.
 A working version can be found [here](http://danschultz.github.io/frappe/examples/auto_complete/).

 ```dart
 var searchInput = document.querySelector("#searchInput");